-Spaces are written out in full (e.g., $L^2((0,T); W^{1,2}(Q;\RR^n))$, but when writing norms, we usually omit domain and dimension of the image if there is no chance of confusion (e.g.\ $\norm[L^2]{f}$ instead of $\norm[L^2(Q;\RR^n)]{f}$).
-Additionally, when dealing with linear operators on Sobolev-spaces, we write the linear argument in angled brackets, e.g.
+Spaces are written out in full (e.g., $L^2((0,T); W^{1,2}(Q;\RR^n))$), but when writing norms, we usually omit both the domain and the image if there is no chance of confusion (e.g., we write $\norm[L^2]{f}$ instead of $\norm[L^2(Q;\RR^n)]{f}$).
+Additionally, when dealing with linear operators on Sobolev spaces, we write the linear argument in angled brackets, e.g.

 for $A \colon W^{k,p}(Q) \to \RR$ and $u \in W^{k,p}(Q)$.